djff/hexachess/instructions.md

 # Overview of the resit project

-Welcome to the resit for Programming 1.
-This will test you over 3-4 weeks on your basic python skills, and hopefully will culminate into a fun project.

-To remain consistent, the theme of the project is Hexachess, same as the final project in Programming 2.
-For most of you, this should be familiar.

 The inspiration for this project is heavily inspired by the following video.
 Watch it, then re-watch it, and make sure you get the ideas behind it before moving on to the rest of the instructions: [hexachess video](https://www.youtube.com/watch?v=sw7UAZNgGg8)